halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 }
 ```

 Next create an element handler to modify the DOM element that you would like to populate with the returned value of the string flag in LaunchDarkly.
 In the below case, the element handler will be called for every `<h1>` element within the page HTML.
 You'll need to use the same instance of `HTMLRewriter` as from the above example as trying to create more than one instance of `HTMLRewriter` in a single Worker will cause errors.
+Place the following line immediately after the `rewriter.on()` call from the prior example.

 ```javascript
 rewriter.on("h1", new H1ElementHandler());
 ```

-Lastly, the element handler that is called gets the value of the flag, `header-text` in this case, and replaces the text within the `<h1>` tag with the result.
+Lastly, the element handler gets the value of the flag named `header-text` and replaces the text within the `<h1>` tag with the result.
+Place this code following the existing `FlagsStateInjector` block from the prior example.

 ```javascript
 class H1ElementHandler {